 When network administrators talk about libraries, they usually mean the software kind.
-But even IT professionals sometimes have to rely on old-fashioned book libraries too.
+But even IT professionals sometimes have to rely on old-fashioned network administrator books (the paper kind) too.

 There’s no shortage of books on networking.
 In fact, there are so many of them that finding the best ones can be a challenge.